-Overall, my reading time was mostly taken up reading nonfiction books that covered whatever topic my Aspergian brain was focused on at the time (dinosaurs, the Titanic, cryptozoology, American history, etc.).
+Overall, my reading time was mostly taken up by nonfiction titles that covered whatever topic my autistic brain was hyper focused on at the time (dinosaurs, the Titanic, cryptozoology, American history, etc.).

 But then, as I’ve talked about elsewhere, Watership Down happened, and I decided I wanted to major in creative writing in college.
 Since then, much of my creative energy has been spent on creating my own fantasy universe.
 This story I am writing has been the culmination of all my childhood interests in myth, legend, the occult, and my later interests in religion, esoteric spiritualities, and the worldbuilding of speculative fiction titans like J.R.R.
 Tolkien and H.P.
 Lovecraft.
 So let’s talk about it.